 Of course, once someone has learned the truth about animal products–if they then choose to continue to live a life of exploitative practices, then personally, I may choose to distance myself from them.
 But do i automatically hate them?
 No. Am I frustrated?
 Absolutely.
 Discouraged, angry, disheartened?
 Sure.
 And hey, I’m not perfect–I’ve acted out on occasion.

-But I have learned since being a little hate-filled five-year-old with early onset acid reflux that aggression, hateful speech, elitism and exclusion are not effective means of educating.
-If I approach non-vegans with the premise that they are bad people, then I’m doing a disservice to not only them, but also the animals.
+But I have learned since being a little hate-filled five-year-old with early-onset acid reflux, that aggression, hateful speech, elitism and exclusion are not effective means of educating.
+If I approach non-vegans with the premise that they are bad people, then I’m doing a disservice to not only them, but also to the animals.
 And if I portray veganism as an exclusive club completely beyond their “humble” grasp, then the animals are the ones who ultimately suffer the most–they could care less about petty differences and personality conflicts.
 They just want to live free.

 Now all of this is not to say that it is okay to eat animals and animal byproducts.
 Don’t think I’ve gone soft on you.
 The exploitation, enslavement, torture, and murder of another being is never okay.
 It is never excusable or acceptable.
 And it’s not a lifestyle choice or personal right to support such atrocities.
 I covered the issue of personal choice in diet extensively in this video so please reference that before saying I’m out to kill personal freedoms.